Sports Betting – Are Games Fixed?

 Nearly everyone is familiar with the “Black Sox Scandal” that took place in the 1919 World Series.
 The Chicago White Sox intentionally lost games in exchange for money from sports gamblers.
 The scandal ended with eight players banned for life from the game, including “Shoeless” Joe Jackson.
 It also deeply hurt the integrity of league as a whole and led the first commissioner of Major League Baseball to be appointed in 1921.

 One of the reasons that players agreed to fix the Series was because of a lack of free agency in those days, and the small amount of money players earned back then.
 Almost all the players back then had jobs in the offseason, something that was extremely common until after the Second World War.
 Many of these guys had families, and they needed extra money.
 Essentially, they were the perfect target for match fixers and corruption.
-Fast-forward to today and those meager salaries have changed drastically.
+Today and those salaries have changed drastically.

 Yeah, unless you’ve been living under a rock, it’s pretty lucrative to be a professional athlete these days.
 Not only do players make tens of millions of dollars from their salaries alone, but there’s a whole another world of endorsements.
 Athletes are now a massive part of pop culture as well.

-Money In Today’s Professional Games
+Money & Earnings In Today’s Professional Games

 You’re looking at some players who have the potential to make 100+ million in their careers.
 Even guys who play professional sports for a few years have a chance to make $5-$10 million.
 Same for the coaches, they’re getting millions per year from the sidelines.
 Both players and coaches have a chance at a media job or one with the league after they retire as well.